Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Introduction

 The continuum analog of this story is that the Hausdorff dimension $d_H$ of a set $S$ on TBM (defined using the intrinsic metric on TBM) \emph{should} be \begin{itemize} \item $d_H=1$ if $S$ is a geodesic, \item $d_H=2$ if $S$ is the outer boundary of a metric ball, or the outer boundary of an (appropriately defined) $\SLE_6$ curve, or an (appropriately defined) $\SLE_{8/3}$ curve, \item $d_H=3$ if $S$ is an (appropriately defined) $\SLE_6$ curve itself, or if $S$ is the union of the outer boundaries of balls of radius $r$ (as $r$ ranges over an interval of values), and \item $d_H=4$ if $S$ is an open subset of the entire Brownian map. \end{itemize} Similarly, on an instance of the $\sqrt{8/3}$-LQG sphere, the number of Euclidean balls of quantum area $\delta$ required to cover a geodesic, a metric ball boundary (or $\SLE_{8/3}$ curve), an $\SLE_6$ curve, and the entire sphere should be respectively of order $\delta^{-1/4}$, $\delta^{-1/2}$, $\delta^{-3/4}$ and $\delta^{-1}$.

-We will not prove these precise statements in this paper (though in the case of $\SLE_6$ or the entire sphere the scaling dimension follows from the KPZ theorem as stated e.g.\ in \cite{DS08}).
+We will not prove these precise statements in this paper (though in the case of $\SLE_6$, $\SLE_{8/3}$, or the entire sphere the scaling dimension follows from the KPZ theorem as stated e.g.\ in \cite{DS08}).
 On the other hand, in the coming sections we will endow all of these sets with fractal measures that scale in the appropriate manner: i.e., if one adds a constant to $h$ so that overall volume is multiplied by $C^4$, then geodesic lengths are multiplied by $C$, metric ball boundary lengths are multiplied by $C^2$, and QLE trace measures and $\SLE_6$ quantum natural times are both multiplied by $C^3$.

-As discussed later in Section~\ref{sec::open_problems} (see Problem~\ref{prob::othergamma}) very little is known about how to construct distance functions on $\gamma$-LQG surfaces when $\gamma \not = \sqrt{8/3}$.
-In particular, the analog of the ``1-2-3-4'' rule for $\gamma$-LQG surfaces with $\gamma \not = \sqrt{8/3}$ has never been completely worked out.
+The distance function for $\gamma \in (0,2)$ was constructed in \cite{dddf2019tightness,dfgps2019weak,gm2019local,gm2019confluence,gm2019uniqueness,gm2019conformalcov}.
+The analog of the ``1-2-3-4'' rule for $\gamma$-LQG surfaces with $\gamma \neq \sqrt{8/3}$ has never been completely worked out.
 The ``1'' should presumably remain unchanged (a geodesic always has dimension one) but the ``4'' should presumably be replaced by the fractal dimension of the surface, which is expected to increase from $2$ to $4$ continuously as $\gamma$ increases from $0$ to $\sqrt{8/3}$ (see \cite[Section~3]{ms2013qle} for further discussion of this point, including a controversial conjectural formula due to Watabiki that applies to all $\gamma \in [0,2]$).
 The ``3'' should be replaced by two possibly distinct values (the quantum dimensions of the $\QLE(\gamma^2,0)$ trace and of $\SLE_{\kappa'}$, both drawn on a $\gamma$-LQG surface, where $\kappa' = 16/\gamma^2$), while the ``2'' should also be replaced by two possibly distinct values (the quantum dimensions of the outer boundaries of the $\QLE(\gamma^2,0)$ trace and of $\SLE_{\kappa'}$, when each is generated up to a stopping time).